Object removal made easy!

 Fortunately, this episode had a happy ending as of the writing of this article, the account of the perpetrator has been deleted.

-In addition to my 5 cents, you can read the below article found on contrastly.
+In addition to my 5 cents, you can read the below article found on Contrastly.

 Here is a detailed article talking about this topic: